thakurPayal070/Stop-Watch-Web-App/README.md

 ### Method 1: Open the HTML file

 1. Download or clone the repository.
-2. Open the `my-first-internship` project folder.
+2. Open the `Stop-Watch-Web-App` project folder.
 3. Double-click `index.html`.
 4. The application will open in your default browser.